emcho92/lather/README.md

 ## Examples

-This was build to work with Exchange Web Services so here are some examples
+This was built to work with Exchange Web Services so here are some examples

 ### EWS Calendar GetUserAvailability